-Many artists work extremely hard and go full speed for months (sometimes a year) in preparation for an exhibition.
+Many artists work extremely hard and go full speed for months (sometimes years) in preparation for an exhibition.

-There is a vast commitment of time (intense deadlines included), money and emotion over the preparation.
-So understandable, after that exhibition comes to an end, there’s that great sigh of relief.
+There is a vast amount of time, money and emotion that goes into the preparation of an event or exhibition.
+So understandably, after that exhibition comes to an end, there’s that great sigh of relief.

 In my case I went back to a few reference photos that I had wanted to work on.
 I was excited, prepped all of my materials and went right to it… but those pieces didn’t quite turn out how I wanted them to.
 I wasn’t pleased with them at all.